gallexis/gallepe/content/home/experience.md

   date_start = "2017-01-01"
   date_end = "2028-01-01"
   description = """
- Intern for 6 month at Thales, a French multinational company that provides services for the aerospace, defence, transportation and security markets.
+ Intern for 6 months at Thales, a French multinational company that provides services for the aerospace, defence, transportation and security markets.

  I worked on the conception & implementation of decoders which extract data inside protocols, in IP networks.